OWASP/owasp-mastg/Document/0x04a-Mobile-App-Taxonomy.md

 Hybrid apps attempt to fill the gap between _native_ and _web apps_.
 A _hybrid app_ executes like a _native app_, but a majority of the processes rely on web technologies, meaning a portion of the app runs in an embedded web browser (commonly called "WebView").
 As such, hybrid apps inherit both pros and cons of _native_ and _web apps_.

 A web-to-native abstraction layer enables access to device capabilities for _hybrid apps_ not accessible to a pure _web app_.
-Depending on the framework used for development, one code base can result in multiple applications that target different platforms, with a UI closely resembling that of the original platform for which the app was developed.
+Depending on the framework used for development, one code base can result in multiple apps that target different platforms, with a UI closely resembling that of the original platform for which the app was developed.

 Following is a non-exhaustive list of more popular frameworks for developing _hybrid apps_: